-At June 30, 2022, the employer's name reported a liability of \$XXX,XXX [NMERB's 2021 Schedule of Pension Amounts by Employer, page 11, column 3] for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
-The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2021, using generally accepted actuarial principles.
-On April 17, 2020, NMERB's Board of Trustees adopted new assumptions presented in the 2020 Actuarial Experience Study.
-Those new assumptions have been reflected in the roll-forward and in the projections used to determine the single discount rate.
+At June 30, 2024, the employer's name reported a liability of \$XXX,XXX [NMERB's 2023 Schedule of Pension Amounts by Employer, page 14, column 3] for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2022.
+The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2023, using generally accepted actuarial principles.
+There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2023.